ragulka/Numeral-js/README.md

 ### 1.2.0

-Add language support
+Add locale support

-Update testing for to include languages
+Update testing for to include locales

 ### 1.1.0